 Why the apathy?
 The answer lies in understanding how your coworkers feel.
 There are countless articles out there on how to be a better speaker, or design a better PowerPoint.
 But that’s only half of the solution.
 Meetings are a communal exercise.
 As the facilitator, it’s your responsibility to bring out the best in your participants.

 At Poll Everywhere, we’re in the business of improving presentations.
-Some of us have a passion for improving our recurring meetings to make them more effective for everyone.
-Give their staff meeting ideas a shot at your work, and let us know how it went via @polleverywhere.
+We’ve compiled our colleagues’ best strategies on hosting engaging staff meetings.
+Give their staff meeting ideas a shot at your work, and let us know how it went on Twitter via @polleverywhere.

 David Politi, Designer